What's New for NextGen CM/ECF Users

-Each filer must have their own PACER account, which must be linked to your CM/ECF filing account once we have implemented NextGen.
-Shared PACER accounts cannot be used by filing attorneys once we have upgraded to NextGen.
+Each filer must have their own PACER account, which must be linked to their CM/ECF filing account once we have implemented NextGen.
+Shared PACER accounts cannot be used by filers once we have upgraded to NextGen.

 - Obtain your own individual PACER account

 - "Getting Started" guide to setting up your individual PACER account (attorney filers)